Am I eligible for one-on-one consultations with a consultant?

 UVA Engineering postdocs can also make appointments.
 Postdocs are postdoctoral research associates, research associates, or postdoctoral research fellows.
 You can check your designation in the UVA directory.
 If you see something other than postdoctoral research associate, research associate, or postdoctoral fellow, you would not be considered a postdoc.
 If you are a UVA Engineering postdoc, then you can make one-on-one appointments.

 If you are not a UVA Engineering postdoc or graduate student, you are NOT eligible for one on one appointments with GWL consultants.
 Thus, faculty, staff, research scientists, etc. would not be eligible at this time.
-However, please indicate your interest here to help us advocate for expanded support.
+However, please indicate your interest on our suggestions & inquiries form to help us advocate for expanded support.
 You can, however, use the online resources and attend events.

 What does an appointment with a GWL consultant look like?
 How will they help?